BERNICE A. RAY SCHOOL 2019-2020 HANDBOOK

 - Students must walk their bicycles on school property.

 Hanover and Dresden schools share buses, and schedules are coordinated.
-Bus routes and schedules are published at the school web site as well as in The Valley News in late August.
-For additional information about schedules, call the SAU business manager (643-6050).
+Bus routes and schedules are published on the SAU website in late August.
+For additional information about schedules, call the SAU Business Administrator (643-6050).
+For requested changes in service, please refer to the website mentioned above and utilize the forms available on that page. (www.sau70.org/departments/

 The school bus may arrive at your stop as much as five minutes early.
 Children should be at the stop at least five minutes before the scheduled time.
 The school is to be notified by the bus company if a bus will be more than 15 minutes behind schedule and/or if a bus stop is missed.
 If there will be a delay of more than 30 minutes, parents will be notified through the SAU’s automated system.